abhi-verma/MasterMind/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

-Python 3
+Python 2

-### Installing
+### Installation

 **Mac OS X**: A version of Python is already installed.
 **Windows**: You will need to install one of the 2.x versions available at [python.org](http://www.python.org/getit/).